⚠️ 24/7 Emergency Septic Service Available — Submit Request Below

 How often should a septic tank be pumped?

-Septic service schedules in Baldwin County show most septic tanks should be pumped every 3-5 years depending on household size and usage.
+Most septic tanks should be pumped every 3-5 years depending on household size and usage.
 Georgia's red clay soil and humidity can affect system performance, so regular pumping prevents backups and extends system life.
 Larger families or heavy water usage may need more frequent service.

 What are the signs of a failing septic system?